codylindley/hippojs/README.md

 ###### Hippo() Traversing Methods
 ```
 hippo().parent() //travers to parent
-hippo().parentsUntil() //traverse all parents, until all matche is found
+hippo().parentsUntil() //traverse all parents, until all match is found
 hippo().ancestorsUntil() //traverse all ancestors, until a match is found
-hippo().desendantsUntil() //traverse all desendants, until a match is found
+hippo().descendantsUntil() //traverse all desendants, until a match is found
 hippo().next() //traverse to next sibling
 hippo().nextUntil() //traverse to next sibling, until a match is found
 hippo().prev() //traverse to previous sibling